Some general information

 How do we run your days?

-We want to maximise the amount of time you have on track so Track Action ride days consist of four separate groups that a rider can choose from according to their skill and experience levels.
+Our aim is to maximise the amount of time you have on track, Track Action ride days consist of five groups that a rider can choose from according to their skill and experience levels, we aim to provide each rider with a minimum of five sessions per ride day.
 When everything runs really well and we look like finishing early; time allowing an extra session will potentially be offered to either a combined Formula and GT group or combined Corsa and FX group depending which is the larger in number on the day and has the most remaining participants.

-Formula Group / For entry level riders and those who prefer to ride at a more casual pace.
+Formula Group / Next step up from the Induction Group and for those who prefer to ride at a more casual pace. (no undertaking into corners)

-GT Group / For riders who want to take a step up in pace from the Formula Group.
+GT Group / For riders who want to take another step up in pace from the Formula Group. (again no undertaking into corners)

-*If, in our absolute discretion, we decide that the group you are in is too fast or too slow for you then you will be reallocated to a group which is at a similar pace and performance to your own.
+*Please be aware that if, in our absolute discretion, we decide that the group you are in is either too fast or too slow for you then you may be reallocated to a group which is at a similar pace and performance to your own.

 What happens if you have a crash?